The Promenade (shopping mall)

-The Promenade (formerly known as Westfield Promenade) is a dead shopping mall in the Woodland Hills neighborhood of Los Angeles, California.
+The Promenade (formerly known as Westfield Promenade) was a shopping mall in the Woodland Hills neighborhood of Los Angeles, California.
+Demolition began in January 2026 after having been a dead shopping mall for nearly a decade.

-The mall is located two blocks away from the Westfield Topanga Mall, and is owned by a private investment group that includes Los Angeles Rams owner Stan Kroenke's company.
-Kroenke has also acquired several adjacent properties.
-The mall is being redeveloped and a former office building into the Rams Village at Warner Center.
+The mall was located two blocks away from the Westfield Topanga Mall, and was owned by a private investment group that includes Los Angeles Rams owner Stan Kroenke's company.
+Kroenke had also acquired several adjacent properties.
+The former mall is being replaced by the Rams Village at Warner Center.

 History

 Opened in 1973 as the Woodland Hills Promenade, the shopping mall was originally a high-fashion center anchored by J. W. Robinson's, Bullocks Wilshire and Saks Fifth Avenue.
 The Bullocks Wilshire store was renamed I. Magnin in 1990 and in 1995 became a Bullock's Men's store, being renamed Macy's in 1996.
 The Robinson's store was closed in 1993 and sold to Bullock's, becoming Macy's in 1996 as well.
 Following the 1994 Northridge earthquake, Saks Fifth Avenue used the opportunity to close their underperforming store and it was demolished in 1994 for the addition of the AMC Theatre, which opened in 1996.

 The 34 acre was conceived and developed by Kaiser Aetna as part of their master commercial-retail-residential development plan for their section of the massive former Warner Ranch now known as the Warner Center.
 Coldwell Banker was the property manager and Ernest W. Hahn, Inc., was the general contractor.
 A few months before the first store opened, Kaiser Aetna sold their interest in the mall to Continental Illinois Properties for an estimated $15 million.
 In March 1973, Robinson's was the first anchor store to open.
 Both Saks and Bullock's Wilshire followed by opening five months later.

 In 1989, the center was acquired by the O'Connor Group from Pan American Properties.

 The center was briefly acquired by Simon Property Group in 1997, before being sold in 1998 to Westfield America, Inc., a precursor to The Westfield Group.
 At that time it was renamed "Westfield Shoppingtown Promenade".
 The "Shoppingtown" name was dropped in June 2005.

 The addition of the movie theatre during renovations after the 1994 Northridge earthquake, more recent renovations in 2001 and the addition of several new retailers and restaurants briefly reignited interest in the center.
 A redevelopment of the Westfield Topanga (which is also owned by Westfield) in the mid-2000s overshadowed the Promenade, causing several tenants such as Barnes & Noble Booksellers to leave.
 In 2015, Macy's shuttered their two Promenade stores.